Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 ### database

-The name of the `database` from which the entity has been extracted.
-It can differ from one entity to another if you handle several databases.
+The name of the `database` from which the entry has been extracted.
+It can differ from one entry to another if you handle several databases.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |